nrwl/nx-react-workshop/docs/lab4/LAB.md

 6. Serve the project and test the changes
     <br />

 7. Run the command to inspect the dependency graph - What do you see?
-(Remember to "Select all" in the top left corner)
+(Remember to "Show all projects" in left sidebar)
      <details>
      <summary>🐳 &nbsp;&nbsp;Hint</summary>